 Discover how Airtable powers real estate automation workflows

 Create relationships between tables by linking records.
-A property can be linked to multiple contacts, showings, offers, and documents.
-Changes to linked records propagate automatically—update a buyer's phone number once and it reflects everywhere that buyer is linked.
+An asset can be linked to multiple contacts, site tours, LOIs, and documents.
+Changes to linked records propagate automatically—update a sponsor's contact once and it reflects everywhere that sponsor is linked.

-Build a 'Properties' table linked to 'Contacts' (seller, agents, interested buyers), 'Showings' (with feedback), 'Offers' (terms and status), and 'Inspections'.
-Click on a property to see all related records in one place—no hunting through multiple spreadsheets.
+Build an 'Assets' table linked to 'Contacts' (sponsor, brokers, lender), 'Site Tours' (with notes), 'LOIs' (terms and status), and 'Comps'.
+Click on an asset to see all related records in one place—no hunting through multiple spreadsheets.

 Get a personalized plan for your tech stack